Start your Study Permit application as soon as you receive your UAlberta acceptance letter.

 - Valid passport

 In addition to these documents, you may have to provide other information when you apply.
 Check the website of the visa office responsible for your country or region for local requirements.
-Depending on your country of residency, you may need a Temporary Resident Visa and an immigration medical exam.
+Depending on your country of residence, you may need a Temporary Resident Visa, biometrics, and an immigration medical exam.

 The application fee is $150 CDN and must be paid when applying.